Nish909chay/reverse-proxy-using-NGINX/README.md

 ## Introduction

-Welcome to **Understanding Proxy Servers – A Backend Mastery Step**!
-This project is part of my backend development learning journey.
-Here, I explore the core concepts and hands-on logic behind proxy servers, including both forward and reverse proxies.
-If you're curious about how requests are routed, filtered, or secured in modern backend systems, you're in the right place!
+Project Name: Understanding Proxy Servers – Reverse Proxy Servers
+Objective: To explore the implementation and working of forward and reverse proxy servers as part of backend system design fundamentals.
 ## What is a Proxy Server?

 A **proxy server** acts as an intermediary between a client (like your browser) and another server (like a website or API).
 Instead of connecting directly, your requests go through the proxy, which can add security, caching, logging, or even change the request/response.